 Import shipments may need to be treated and certified.
 Before you import, check our Biosecurity Import Conditions system (BICON).

-There are restrictions on the entry of bees, beehives, bee keeping equipment and bee products into other jurisdictions from NSW.
+Check state and territory restrictions on the entry of bees, beehives, bee keeping equipment and bee products:

 About the pest